Get access to all handy features included in the IVIS website

 - Dyspnea (difficulty breathing)

-Although it can occur at any time, one sign that is often observed in the practitioner’s office is syncope (a temporary loss of consciousness caused by a drop in blood pressure) during exertion .
-Often the client reports sudden symptoms which resolve a short time later.
+Although it can occur at any time, one sign that is often observed in the practitioner’s office is syncope (a temporary loss of consciousness caused by a drop in the blood pressure) during exertion.37 Often the client reports sudden symptoms which resolve a short time later.
 These signs are consistent with stroke, but rarely is this confirmed diagnostically.
-It can be difficult to distinguish between atherosclerosis and stroke .
+It can be difficult to distinguish between atherosclerosis and stroke.18

 Diagnosis can be challenging.
 "Radiographically, the right aortic arch may be enlarged and show increased density.
-Lipemia is often present, and marked increases in cholesterol and triglyceride concentrations may be seen.
-Unfortunately, definitive antemortem tests are lacking" .
+Lipemia (fat in the blood) is often present, and marked increases in cholesterol and triglyceride concentrations may be seen.
+Unfortunately, definitive antemortem tests are lacking."18

-A variety of treatments has been advocated to lower cholesterol levels, but none appears to be consistent in its efficacy.
-Essential fatty acids (flaxseed oil) have been used to reduce cholesterol and inflammation.
+Medical treatment is anecdotal.
+A variety of treatments have been advocated to lower cholesterol levels, but none appears to be consistent in its efficacy.
+Essential fatty acids (flax seed oil) have been advocated and used to reduce cholesterol and inflammation.
 Weight loss, increased activity, and dietary improvement will improve the overall health and hopefully prevent atherosclerotic plaques.
 In some cases, clinicians may choose to begin therapy with lipid-lowering medications such as statins.
-Some studies have shown that ginseng is effective in lowering the plasma cholesterol levels in birds.
-Atherosclerosis, degenerative heart disease, and congestive heart failure should be considered in any geriatric patient with the above signs .
+Some studies have shown that ginseng is effective is lowering the plasma cholesterol levels in birds.
+Atherosclerosis, degenerative heart disease, and congestive heart failure should be considered in any geriatric patient with the above signs.37

 “I also see cholesterol deposits in the great vessels of the heart.
 The great vessel walls should be flexible, but instead they are hardened.
 It all relates to nutrition—decades of improper nutrition—mainly from all-seed diets.”